SAP/devops-docker-images/mta-archive-builder/README.md

 On a linux machine you can run

-`docker run --rm -v `pwd`:/project -it mta-archive-builder:latest mtaBuild --version`
+`docker run -v `pwd`:/project --rm mta-archive-builder mtaBuild --version`

 This will execute the MTA archive builder and print its version information.